gzsuyu/NYC-DCAS/README.md

 <li>Step2: checkbook_nyc_api = checkbook_nyc(search_criteria=search_criteria,type_name='Spending') #Initialize the class</li>
 <li>Step3: result = checkbook_nyc_api.formatted_data() #formatted_data is the function which get the final result</li></ul>

 <p>Also, I have a R code version for the checkbook API here too.
-Although I just write a small demo for only DCAS data in fiscal year 2019, it will be a reference for you to grab other data since I did not find a R code version on the Internet!</p>
+Although I just write a small demo for only DCAS data in fiscal year 2019, it will be a reference for you to grab other data since I haven't found a R code version before.</p>